In This Blog:

 - Retrieval/Collection – Businesses often hire a data entry clerk to address the gaps within their databases.
 These information technology professionals will then gather the data from various documents, materials, or online databases.

 - Data Entry – Once data is collected, it is then digitized.
-Data entry operators must thus be knowledgeable about using office equipment or tools to encode data online.
+They must thus be knowledgeable about using office equipment or tools to encode data online.

 - Verification – A data entry clerk must check the data for discrepancies or inaccuracies.
 For instance, they must inspect for misspellings, erroneous information, or wrong formatting.